rimjhimroy/stacks_workflow/README.md

 [Louis Bernatchez](http://www.bio.ulaval.ca/louisbernatchez/presentation.htm)'s
 laboratory.

+This fork is a development repo for moving single-ended analysis to paired-end, developed by Rimjhim Roy Choudhury.

 **Warning!**: this software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no